Fun With Stress 1.1

 Introduction

 Moreover, a basic undercurrent of anxiety diminishes our experience of life dramatically.
-For instance, when we get into a desired situation, we want it to go on forever and worry about when it will end, and if we get into an undesired situation we want it to be over as soon as possible and blame someone or other for putting us there in the first place.
-In both cases, part of our available energy is wasted on worrying and/or blaming; features which by nature have to do with future or past instead of dealing with that moment where our lives actually play out: the present.
+When we get into a desired situation, we want it to go on forever and worry about when it will end, and if we get into an undesired situation we want it to be over as soon as possible and we usually wish to blame someone or other for putting us there in the first place.

 The second part will concentrate on various physiological effects (output) of the stress response, particularly in cases of chronic stress.[2]
 Since these effects almost always have a psychosocial component as part of its cause, we will investigate and elaborate on the effects of chronic stress on most body parts and systems, and how they can be recognized and distinguished from mere biological causes.